unclesp1d3r/CipherSwarmAgent/README.md

 ### Prerequisites

 -   Go 1.22 or higher
 -   Git (for cloning the repository)
+-   Docker (optional, for running the agent in a container)
+-   A [CipherSwarm](https://github.com/unclesp1d3r/CipherSwarm) server to connect to (e.g., a local or remote instance)

 ### Installation